pvini07BR/3DSky/README.md

 You will need to have [devkitPro](https://devkitpro.org/wiki/Getting_Started) installed.

-You will need these packages:
+After having devkitPro set-up, you will need to install the following packages:
 ```
 (dkp-)pacman -S 3ds-dev 3ds-jansson 3ds-curl
 ```

-Also if you're going to use clangd for auto completion, you might need the ``compile_commands.json`` file to get clangd autocompletion working.
-Run ``bear -- make`` to generate the file (make sure you have ``bear`` installed on your system though).
-The reason why it haven't been added in the repo is because it depends on how the program gets compiled.

-By running ``bear -- make``, you will compile the program and generate ``compile_commands.json`` at the same time.
-This is the recommended approach.
-You only need to run it once though, then you just run ``make``.
+And to compile the program, all you need to do is run the command ``make``.
+It will compile a ``.3dsx`` file, which is the file that will be ran on your 3DS or in a emulator.

-You can send the compiled file into your Nintendo 3DS by opening Homebrew Launcher, pressing Y, and then running on the terminal:
+You can send the compiled .3dsx file into your Nintendo 3DS by opening Homebrew Launcher, pressing Y, and then running this command on the terminal:
 ```
 3dslink -a [your 3DS IP address] 3DSky.3dsx
 ```

-Currently there is no way of compiling to a .cia file yet, as the program isn't finished yet.
-I plan on adding compiling to .cia when its more or less ready.
+Currently there is no way of compiling to a .cia file yet, as the program isn't finished yet, and due to the ever-changing nature of the project.
+I plan on adding compiling to .cia when the program is more or less ready.

+# Auto completion support

+If you're going to use clangd for auto completion, you will need the ``compile_commands.json`` file to get clangd autocompletion working.
+To generate that file, you will need the ``bear`` command available on your system.
+Generate it by running ``bear -- make``.
+Running this command will both generate the compile commands file and compile the program.
+You only need to run this command once to generate the compile commands file.
+After that, you can just run ``make`` to compile the project normally.

 Also, this repo comes with a .clangd file, which helps you to get clangd auto completion working.
 However, it's paths are set for an Linux enviroment only.
 If you're on Windows or any other OS,